Frederick-S/Learn-C-The-Hard-Way-Exercise/Ex13/README.md

 ```

 ### In the case for 'Y' I have the break outside the if-statement.
 What's the impact of this and what happens if you move it inside the if-statement.
 Prove to yourself that you're right.
-If the break is outside the if-statement, then it can correctly continue running, otherwise, it will execute the code in `default` branch under some conditions.
+If the break is outside the if-statement, then it can correctly end the switch-statement, otherwise, it will continue executing the code in `default` branch under some conditions.
 break outside the if-statement:
 ```
 $ ./ex13 you